-“If you have any hobby, you can create a product that connects to it and sell it on Etsy,” says Estee Cohen, who often trains Spanish-speaking housekeepers for her friends and now sells her Maid Easier magnets, which help the housekeepers and employers understand each other better – an advantageous feature that soon caught on with buyers everywhere!
-Just after posting her product online, she sold 40 magnet sets at $10 each.
+“If you have any hobby, you can create a product that connects to it and sell it on Etsy,” says Estee Cohen.
+By training Spanish-speaking housekeepers for her friends, Cohen had the idea to create Maid Easier magnets.
+These communication tools help housekeepers and employers understand each other better – an advantageous feature that soon caught on with buyers everywhere!
+Just after posting her product online, she sold 40 magnet sets at $10 apiece in a few days.

-To find success selling on Etsy, positive customer feedback is essential, Cohen says.
-“Each one you sell, encourage people to write positive feedback,” she says.
+To thrive on Etsy, it is imperative to garner glowing customer reviews, Cohen says.
+“Each one you sell, encourage people to write a positive feedback,” she says.
 “The best thing you can do is communicate with customers and deliver on time.
 Word gets around if people are unhappy.”

 Become a Photographer

-Jenna Bechtholt, who began her journey in photography in 2012, stresses the importance of dedicating time to “understanding the fundamentals behind photography,” says Jenna Bechtholt, who started taking photographs on the side in 2012.
+Jenna Bechtholt, who began her journey in photography in 2012, stresses the importance of dedicating time to “understanding the fundamentals behind photography” if you wish to start your own business.
 “If you really want to make money as a photographer, you can’t just pick up a random camera with any lens and shoot portraits in automatic mode.”
-At a minimum, Bechtholt recommends having a reliable camera body, a few lenses and an understanding of manual mode to ensure success in photography.
+At the bare minimum, Bechtholt suggests having a dependable camera body, several lenses, and knowledge of manual mode to ensure success in photography.

-To gain experience and training, Bechtholt suggests working for free (at first) for other established photographers as an assistant or second shooter.
+To get the necessary experience and training, Bechtholt proposes working for free (initially) under other more established photographers as an assistant or second shooter.
 “This is a rare opportunity to watch other photographers in action,” she says.
 “You are able to see the techniques they use and begin to understand a bit more about how to work with clients.”
-As with any craft, practice makes perfect.
+Perfection is achieved through practice and repetition.
 “You can read all you want online, but if you don’t get out and practice you will never improve,” she says.

-The amount you can earn as a side-gig photographer, you can generate excellent profits.
-For example, Bechtholt began by shooting engagements and family photos, doing about one shoot per week and charging $125.
-Today, she charges $300 for portrait sessions!
+As a side-gig photographer, you can generate excellent profits.
+For example, Bechtholt began by shooting engagements and family photos at the rate of $125 per shoot.
+Now she’s charging an impressive $300 for portrait sessions!
 With your creativity and passion as a photographer, there is no limit to how much money you could make.
-“If you are really hustling, you can do up to four shoots a weekend, two mornings and two late afternoon,” she says.
+“If you are really hustling, you can do up to four shoots a weekend, two mornings and two late afternoons,” she says.
 “During the summer months, when sunset is in the late evening, you can book clients during the week for evening shoots.”

 Start a Food Business

-The amount of cash you can expect to earn with a home-based food business depends on your market, local competition, your skill level, the time you commit to the venture and “most importantly, the ability to price products correctly,” Fix says.
-Before starting, she recommends writing a business plan, figuring startup costs, learning to price products and creating a marketing plan.
+Your income potential with a home-based food business is contingent on the local market, your competition, skillset, time investment, and “most importantly, the ability to price products correctly,” Fix says.
+Before getting started, she proposes crafting a business plan, calculating startup costs, comprehending how to price products, and designing a marketing strategy.
 “The business part of making and selling food is not always easy and not that much fun, but if you want to succeed it has to be done,” she says.
 “To just start baking and selling without a plan is a recipe for disaster.”

-If you love animals, pet sitting and dog walking are two options for side jobs that can be both enjoyable and rewarding.
-Austin knows multiple individuals who earn extra money as dog walkers, two of which were able to make a comfortable living from their new profession after being laid off from their regular jobs, have managed to make enough money as dog walkers to avoid going back to full-time jobs – without having to fall back into the same job market!
+Do you adore animals?
+Pet sitting and dog walking provides profitable side gigs that can be both enjoyable and rewarding.
+Austin knows multiple individuals who earn extra money as dog walkers, two of which were able to make a comfortable living from their new profession after being laid off from full-time jobs – without having to fall back into the same job market!
 “One of them now makes over six figures a year and has two employees,” Austin says.